seqrity/BitcoinPriceAlarm/README.md

 `pip3 install -r requirements.txt`

-This simple script gets Bitcoin prices from [Coindesk](https://www.coindesk.com/price/bitcoin) and alarm on your price that you have set.
+This simple script gets Bitcoin prices from [Coindesk](https://www.coindesk.com/price/bitcoin) and alarms on your price that you have set.

 For receiveing alarm on Slack you should replace your slack's webhook with `YOUR_SLACK_HOOK`